nicetryzz/os_project2_final/README.md

 # Future direction
    Cause the memory allocation and free is only for data segement, we can try to detect rest segements like heap, stack and code.
 # Summary

 # Division of labor

+* 王照伟：
+* 陈启龙：Detect memory allocation and release in a process and record the memory leak.